 - Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1A 1.1.1 success criterion (non-text content).

 - In some of our pages, sections and / or legacy sites, HTML is used to format content.
 This fails WCAG 2.1A 1.3.1 success criterion (Info and Relationships).

 - The education of content creators and content editors is required to assist them with the appropriate use of components and the creation of accessible content.
-We plan to have guidance information in place by June 2020, to review this on an ongoing basis, and to fix this by September 2020.
+We plan to have guidance information in place by June 2020, to review this on an ongoing basis.

 - Some legacy page designs and legacy websites are not responsive.
 This fails WCAG 2.1AA 1.3.4 success criterion (Orientation).
-We plan to address this issue in a number of ways and have it fixed by September 2020.
+We plan to address this issue in a number of ways.

 - Some of the forms and form elements on our website are not appropriately labelled or do not have labels.
 This fails WCAG 2.1A 4.1.2 success criterion (Name, Role, Value).

 - Some of the links provided on our website do not have a text alternative.
 This fails WCAG 2.1A 2.4.4 success criterion (Link Purpose (In Context)).